Healthy Homes Assessment Iona

 Home Assessments Iona for Rental Properties

-There are many things to look over when conducting the home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous things to check during an home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+The most common are:

-The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can be significant for landlords and property managers.
-For specialist advice, call today and book your rental properties home evaluation.
+The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can have a significant impact for property managers and landlords.
+For specialist guidance, contact us today and book your rental properties home evaluation.

 home assessments for rental properties